Interpreting Images of 19th Century Children: Toys and Props

 A child holding a doll is probably a girl.
 There are, however, photographs of boys playing with dolls.
 Even so, dolls are strong indicators that the child is a girl.
 One major exception to the doll indicator is boys with older sisters.
 Not only was he likely to wear his older sisters hand-me-downs, but he was more likely to be interested in doing the things like playing dolls that his older sister does.
 And he was less likely to be upset about wearing dresses.
 We believe that unlike some other props, it was the child that would usually choose the toy, including dolls, with which he or here was photgraphed.
 Other factors that need to be considered are chronological and country differences.
 After the turn of the 20th century it became even less common for boys to be photographed will dolls.
 Part of the reason for this was the appearance of the teddy bear.
 The teddy bear became an almopst overnight success when it appeared in America in 1902, later in other countries.
 Boys who might once have been photographed will dolls, were then almost always photographed with their teddies.
 Another factor is country differences.
 A French reader reports, "I must add in France that little boys pften played with cloth-doll.
 After 1930, the mothers preferd to replace the doll with "nounours" (teddy bars)."
 Dolls since the1970s have made something of a recovery for boys, at least in America, but they are of course now called "action figures".
 In this regard they are called action fogures.
 Boys are not, however, commonly photographed playing with these dolls.

-Figure 2.--The child on the trike looks like a boy to me.
-The bangs like cut is often worn by boys and the Scottish plaid kit suggests it is a boy.
+Figure 2.--The child on the trike looks like a boy to us.
+The bangs like cut is often worn by boys and the Scottish plaid kit suggests that the child is a boy.
 The younger child is probably his brother.
-I'm not sure about the bucket and shovel, they are a bit large for normal beach itmems.
-They seem much more suitable for boys than girls.
+The bucket and shovel are less clear.
+They were commonly used for beach ply, but this is not a beach scene.
+At least for the beach, they were used by boys and girls.

 Farm implements